rmacnak/primordialsoup/docs/design.md

  - the object is paired with a dead frame: all the volatile state is set to nil and frame pointer is cleared
  - the object is paired with a living frame: we read state out of the frame or flush the stack to objects, write state to the object, then restore the top activation to the stack

 In the common case where first-class activations are not used, the only overhead compared to an implementation not providing first-class activations is the initialization of the extra frame slot.
-In particular, no extra work is performed on return; all volatile state is implicitly cleared by return making the frame pointer from activation object invalid.
+In particular, no extra work is performed on return; all volatile state is implicitly cleared by return making the frame pointer from the activation object invalid.
 For a more detailed account of this scheme in the Cog VM, see [Under Cover Contexts and the Big Frame-Up](http://www.mirandabanda.org/cogblog/2009/01/14/under-cover-contexts-and-the-big-frame-up).

 ## Bootstraping